hot-dogs/whots-metadata/README.md

-# WHOTS Scrapy Metadata
+# WHOTS Metadata Scrapper

-- This scrapy project is used for extracting metadata information from the [Upper Ocean Processes Group / Project WHOTS - WHOI Hawaii Ocean Time-series Station](https://uop.whoi.edu/currentprojects/WHOTS/whotsdata.html) website.
+- This is a Scrapy Framework project for scraping some information from the [Upper Ocean Processes Group / Project WHOTS - WHOI Hawaii Ocean Time-series Station](https://uop.whoi.edu/currentprojects/WHOTS/whotsdata.html) website.